gfkpth/nominalperson_cldf/README.md

 # (Ad-)nominal person

 One common form of nominal person are personal pronouns forming co-constituents of a co-referring nominal expression as in English *we linguists*.
 More detailed information on relevant phenomena and the range of cross-linguistic variation can be found in [Höhn (2020)](https://doi.org/10.5334/gjgl.1121) and [Höhn (2024)](https://doi.org/10.1515/lingty-2023-0080) as well as [my dissertation](https://ling.auf.net/lingbuzz/003618).
 If you use this data, I'd appreciate it if you'd let me know.
 If you are a linguist interested in (ad)nominal person and struggle with using this database, feel free to get in touch.

-Note that this is currently work in progress. involve the database in [CLDF](https://github.com/cldf/cldf/), a format designed for linguistic applications which will be compatible with generation of an sqlite database as well.
-I will publish a new repository for that once there is a usable version.
+Note that this is currently work in progress.

 ## Notes on the setup of a new CLDF